1989 Brazilian presidential election: Background

 On January 15, 1985, following two decades of a US-backed right-wing military dictatorship, in power since the 1964 Brazilian coup d'état, Tancredo Neves of the Brazilian Democratic Movement, the opposition party in a military junta-imposed two-party system, was indirectly elected president by Congress.
 The government was an authoritarian illiberal democracy which directly elected representatives, but not the president.
 It was in a process of slow liberalization since the 1974 indirect election of Ernesto Geisel, who was more permissive of political dissent than his hard-liner predecessor, Emílio Garrastazu Médici.
 Neves was the first civilian to be elected president since 1960.

 However, Neves was hospitalized of an untreated cancer on the eve of his inauguration, and finally died in 21 April, before taking office.
-José Sarney, the Vice-President-elect, was immediately sworn in.
+José Sarney, the Vice-president-elect, was immediately sworn in.
 The legitimacy of Sarney's appointment was widely questioned, since Neves had died as president-elect without ever taking office.
 Sarney was seen with suspicion by the civilian population as a member of the military regime's party, the National Renewal Alliance.
 The support of General Leônidas Pires Gonçalves, slated to be Minister of the Army in Neves' future cabinet, was decisive for Sarney taking office.

-Though Leonel Brizola was disappointed by his defeat in the first round, he wholeheartedly supported Lula in the second round, with his support being considered crucial to Lula's strong performance in Rio Grande do Sul and Brizola's adopted home state of Rio de Janeiro.

 Nevertheless, as promised by Neves, Sarney led a transitional government which allowed for liberalization of the authoritarian military government.
 In 1986, he called for elections to form a constituent assembly, which designed and promulgated the seventh and current constitution of Brazil on October 5, 1988.
 A markedly liberal democratic and social democratic constitution, it prescribed first-past-the-post two-round direct elections for executive and legislative seats at the federal, state, and municipal levels, and set the date for the 1989 election.
 It also provided for freedom of expression and legalized formerly clandestine parties such as the Brazilian Communist Party and the Brazilian Socialist Party.